-Agreements
+Community Agreements

-…Have a shared expectation of confidentiality
+…Maintain a shared standard of confidentiality

 • Not share one another’s stories or struggles without consent, and be truthful when reconciling our mistakes and conflicts.